 Google wants to show searchers exactly what they are looking for so they don’t have to go looking somewhere else.
 If Google can show a user a page that specifically answers a user’s search query, then it will prioritize that page at the top of the search results over a page that “kind of” covers that search and “kind of” covers another keyword.

 Something else to keep in mind is that you should aim to target a main keyword that accurately represents your product or page.
 Imagine optimizing your Shopify store so well that you rank in the top three searches for a keyword that has 30,000 monthly searches!
 You included all the right keywords, implemented all the right Shopify SEO tactics, and now rank for this highly coveted search term.

-But if the users of the product stumble upon once they click through from Google and stumbles upon a page that doesn’t contain what they were expecting… you won’t be making very many successful transactions.
+But if the user looking for a specific product clicks through from Google and stumbles upon a page that doesn’t contain what they were expecting… you won’t be making very many successful transactions.

 And when users bounce from your Shopify site, the bounce rate increases.
 This signals to Google that maybe your page isn’t quite exactly what users are looking for when they search for that term.
 Cue the Google search position plummeting sound (trust us, it does have a sound.
 If you’ve experienced it you know).
 Plus, it’s pointless to rank for a search term that doesn’t increase your conversions and main KPIs, even if you end up receiving a lot of traffic from it.

 Top Keyword Research Tools

 In order to perform keyword research, you’re going to need a little help from some nifty Shopify SEO tools.
 There are a ton of keyword research tools on the market, but the following are some of our top picks, both paid and free.

 - Top Tool Benefits: